 But to be successful, you have to know how to find the right people.
-LinkedIn has a wide range of features that are designed to make prospect identification easier, but the sum of all of the parts can be confusing.
+LinkedIn has a wide range of features that make prospect identification more manageable, but the sum of all of the parts can be confusing.
 What are the best ways to find quality prospects through LinkedIn?
 What specific steps should you take?
 We’ll cover key elements in the following tips.

 #1) Make Use of the Search Function

-Not only since it was acquired by Microsoft, but for the longest time, LinkedIn has been an enormous search engine for professional and related content.
-Its standard search function is very powerful for a free, out-of-the-box solution.
+Not only since Microsoft acquired it, but for the longest time, LinkedIn has been an enormous search engine for professional and related content.
+Its standard search function is compelling for a free, out-of-the-box solution.
 You can use it to search for prospects.
 It allows you to use boolean searching features, just like you would in a Google Search.
-It provides a number of different filters that you can use to sift through their vast database of users.
+It provides many different filters that you can use to sift through their vast database of users.
 These filters include, but are not limited to:

 - Connection level

 - Connections of specific people

 - Locations (Country, city, region)

 - Past companies